Psyllium Chewable bars or wafers

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Protect from moisture.
 Throw away any unused medicine after the expiration date.

 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

-change in bowel habits for more than 14 days
+sudden change in bowel habits lasting more than 2 weeks

 an unusual or allergic reaction to psyllium, other medicines, dyes, or preservatives